Dorif/fragalyseqt/README.md

 ## What FragalyseQt is useful for?

-Currently it is helpful for capillary electrophoresis troubleshooting, peak detection and sizing and, thus is applicable for quite a wast amount of different work.
+Currently it is helpful for capillary electrophoresis troubleshooting, peak detection and sizing and, thus is applicable for quite a vast amount of different work.
+It is particularly suited for **forensic STR genotyping** (PowerPlex, GlobalFiler, Investigator 24plex and similar kits), **MLPA copy-number analysis**, and **QF-PCR prenatal aneuploidy screening** — any workflow that produces FSA or HID files and requires panel-based allele assignment.

 Because FragalyseQt analyses raw capillary electrophoresis data, you may obtain peak areas different from true ones if your peaks are crowded (like in TP-PCR or at allelic ladders).
 In this case you MUST use baseline correction and